mandeepsandhu/o2/README.md

 Once set, O2SettingsStore takes ownership of the QSettings object.

-**Note:** If you do not specify a storage object to use, O2 will create one by default (which QSettings based), and use it.
+**Note:** This is the *default* backing store used in O2.
+If you do not specify a storage object to use, O2 will create a QSettings based one and use it.
 In such a case, a default encryption key is used for encrypting the data.

+#### O2FileStore
+A **File** based backing store.
+This class stores data in a simple <pre>key=value</pre> format.
+It behaves much like a map/hash-table, in that if you add a key that already exists, it will overwrite the old value with the new one else a new entry is added.
+You can either construct it with the filename to store the data into:

+  O2FileStore filestore = new O2FileStore("/home/data/mydata.txt");

+or, construct it passing a pointer to your QFile:

+  QFile* myfile = new QFile("mydata.txt");
+  O2FileStore filestore = new O2FileStore(myfile);

+  // Set the store before starting OAuth, i.e before calling link() o1->setStore(filestore);
+  ...

+Once set, O2FileStore takes ownership of the QFile object.

+**Note:** For most cases you should prefer to use *O2SettingsStore*, as it provides a robust way of storing contents in a file in an encrypted form.